parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 Thanks
 ------

-Thanks to bangsergio on XDA for testing several dozen beta versions.
+Thanks to @bangsergio for testing several dozen beta versions.
 Thanks to @nereis for showing me a zram tweak.

 How ParrotMod Works